 Alen is also concerned with how nutrition science ascribes meaning to what health is and can be.
 His dissertation will ethnographically trace the discovery, translation, and promotion of The Mediterranean Diet to explore how neglect over its sensory and aesthetic aspects puts disproportionately more emphasis on diet’s biomedical disease implications than “health itself.”
 Critical media tools help Alen conduct a sensory- and auto-ethnographic study to make explicit the humanism in nutritional epidemiology and how it shapes the life course of nutrition discoveries.

 Alen is the first student in Critical Media Practice from the Harvard T.H.
-Chan School of Public Health, where he is getting a Doctor of Science in the Department of Social and Behavioral Sciences after transferring from the Department of Nutrition.
-He is also a New Civics Scholar through the Early Career Scholars Program at the Harvard Graduate School of Education with support from the Spencer Foundation.
-Prior to Harvard, Alen received an accelerated BS-MS degree in Nutrition and Food Science from the City University of New York (CUNY) School of Public Health at Hunter College.
+Chan School of Public Health where he is studying for his doctorate in Social & Behavioral Sciences.
+He is also a scholar through the New Civics Early Career Scholars Program through the Harvard Graduate School of Education.

 Alen grew up in Kings Highway, Brooklyn.
-He arrived to the U.S. under refugee status in 1992 from Baku, Azerbaijan, a former republic of the Soviet Union with a population that is 95% Muslim.
+He arrived to the U.S. under refugee status in 1992 from Baku, Azerbaijan, a former republic of the Soviet Union.

 External Link: https://scholar.harvard.edu/alenagaronov